fbpx

 In other words, Lumen isn’t 100% accurate as far as absolute numbers (i.e., %CO2) are concerned, but it shows the same trends of change in your metabolic rate.

-Update: The company just announced the results of the first peer-reviewed study involving Lumen, conducted by researchers at the Exercise Physiology Laboratory at San Francisco State University’s Department of Kinesiology.
+Update: In July 2021, the company announced the results of the first peer-reviewed study involving Lumen, conducted by researchers at the Exercise Physiology Laboratory at San Francisco State University’s Department of Kinesiology.

 A Handheld Metabolic Device (Lumen) to Measure Fuel Utilization in Healthy Young Adults: Device Validation Study

-Based on everything I’ve seen, and my own Lumen data that I have correlated with the data from a continuous blood glucose monitor and blood ketone tests, I’d say Lumen is accurate most of the time at detecting whether or not my body is burning mostly carbs or mostly fat.
+Based on the evidence I’ve seen — as well as my own Lumen data, which I correlated with the data from a continuous blood glucose monitor and blood ketone tests — I’d say that Lumen is accurate most of the time at detecting whether or not my body is burning mostly carbs or mostly fat.

 We’ll talk more about the practical implications of these guidelines in the section below about what Lumen could do better.